How do I view and pay my student’s bill?

 What can I do if my student is not doing well academically?

 First talk with your student about what resources are available on campus.
 They can (and should) talk with their faculty advisor and current faculty about getting help with assignments or they may visit the MAX Center, the tutoring and academic assistance center.
-If your student is unable to access these resources or if it seems too late for this to be helpful, have your student meet with either Ann Minnick, the Director of Academic Programs or Jim Hoppe, Dean of Students.
+If your student is unable to access these resources or if it seems too late for this to be helpful, have your student meet with either Ann Minnick, the Director of Academic Programs or contact the Office of Student Affairs.

 How are academic advisors assigned to students?